Set up Recharge authentication for Shopify Customer Account UI extensions

 Overview

-- Validate the Shopify customer session token on your backend
+- Verifies the Shopify customer session token

-- Create a Recharge customer session
+- Creates a Recharge customer session

 Step 1: Create Recharge API Tokens